WunschUnreif/Surdus-Successore/README.md

 ## Project Overview

 In this project, we implemented a method of communcation using audio signals that is not sensible to most adults.
-By integrating the frequency domain modulation and the phase domain modulation, we achieved a transmit rate up to 1200 bps.
+By integrating the frequency domain modulation and the phase domain modulation, we achieved a transmit rate up to 1200 bps (actually 1500bps, but higher than 1200bps is not recommand).